HOW TO FIX UNEVEN ABS

 This is simply the way your muscles insert and is genetically pre-determined from the get go.

-The abdominals are no different, and if you have staggered abs from side to side that’s just the way it is.
+The abdominals are no different.
+If you have staggered abs from side to side that’s just the way it is.

 #2 – Imbalanced Abs Development (Top To Bottom)